 On July 6, 2023, the Company sold 3,284,407 shares of its common stock, and in lieu of shares of common stock, pre-funded warrants exercisable for 2,919,140 shares of common stock (the "2023 Pre-Funded Warrants"), to a group of existing institutional investors for an aggregate purchase price of \$25.0 million gross, or \$23.0 million net of related costs.
 The offering price for each share of common stock was \$4.03, and the offering price for the 2023 Pre-Funded Warrants was \$4.0299, which represents the per share offering price for the Company's common stock less a \$0.0001 per share exercise price for each such 2023 Pre-Funded Warrant.
 The 2023 Pre-Funded Warrants are immediately exercisable at a nominal exercise price of \$0.0001 per share, may be exercised at any time and do not have an expiration date.
-None of the 2023 Pre-Funded Warrants have been exercised as of December 31, 2023.
-The prefunded warrants are classified as equity in accordance with ASC 815, Derivatives and Hedging, given the prefunded warrants are indexed to the Company's own shares of common stock and meet the requirements to be classified in equity.
-The prefunded warrants were recorded at their relative fair value at issuance in the stockholders' equity section of the consolidated balance sheet and the prefunded warrants are considered outstanding shares in the basic earnings per share calculation for the year ended December 31, 2023 given their nominal exercise price.
+On May 9, 2024, 300,000 of the 2023 Pre-Funded Warrants were exercised, leaving 2,619,140 2023 Pre-Funded Warrants outstanding as of December 31, 2024.
+The 2023 Pre-Funded Warrants are classified as equity in accordance with ASC 815, Derivatives and Hedging, given the 2023 Pre-Funded Warrants are indexed to the Company's own shares of common stock and meet the requirements to be classified in equity.
+The 2023 Pre-Funded Warrants were recorded at their relative fair value at issuance in the stockholders' equity section of the consolidated balance sheet and the 2023 Pre-Funded Warrants are considered outstanding shares in the basic and diluted earnings per share calculation for the year ended December 31, 2024 given their nominal exercise price.